Math 190 Topic Summaries

 The methods in section 1.6 are of secondary importance in this course.
+Do not spend much time on them.
+Focus your efforts on understanding section 1.5 first.
 You will use the techniques from section 1.6 again in math 195 next semester so don't worry if you cannot master all the techniques in 1.6.
 However after you are confident solving the equations from 1.5 go ahead and try to solve the exercises in 1.6.
 The techniques in 1.6 are not so difficult: (1) factoring with powers higher than 2, (3) cross multiplying to solve rational equations, and (3) squaring both sides to solve an equation with a root.
-You may skip"Fourth-Degree of Quadratic Type" and "Fractional Powers".
-Have fun working on the exercises.
+You may skip "Equations of Quadratic Type".
+Have fun working out many of the exercises.
 Some are easy; some are challenging.

 Here you will solve inequalities.
 You can use many of the same techniques to solve inequalities that you used to solve equations.
 One technique that you absolutely cannot use is you cannot multiply or divide both sides of an equality by a negative number.
 If you do multiply both sides of an inequality by a negative number you must remember to flip the inequality symbol.
 You can however add and subtract both sides by the same number without changing anything.
 Most inequalities have an infinite number of solutions so you cannot write them all in order.
 You must use interval notation or graph notation to write your answers.
 This is why you learned interval notation in section P.2.